mmoghal/weather-dashboard/README.md

 ## Usage

-To use this application, simply enter a city name or zip code in the search bar and click the "Search" button.
-The current weather and 5-day forecast for the city will be displayed.
-The search history is also displayed for easy access to previously searched cities.
+To use this weather dashboard, you can search for a city or zip code by entering it in the search bar and clicking the "Search" button.
+The application will display the current weather conditions and a 5-day forecast for the searched location.
+The search history is also displayed for easy access to previously searched cities or zip codes.

 ## Credits